Caleb-Hill/splinter-docs/docs/0.6/howto/using_circuit_templates.md

           description: "List of node IDs"
     ```

-    This entry shows that the `NODES` argument is required and a short
+    This entry shows that the `nodes` argument is required and a short
     description.
 Therefore, if this argument is not set in the circuit template,
     the circuit template will not successfully create the builder objects.
 Some
-    arguments have default values, this is shown in the `ADMIN_KEYS` argument
+    arguments have default values, this is shown in the `admin_keys` argument
     entry in the circuit template file.

     ```yaml